pio-o-connell/Individual/README.md

 ## Project Outline

 ### External User’s Goal:
-The user seeks accessible, beginner-friendly information on the benefits of eco-friendly gardening practices and behaviours .
+The user seeks accessible, beginner-friendly information on the benefits of eco-friendly gardening practices and behaviours.

 ### Site Owner’s Goal:
-The site owner wants to create a welcoming webpage that provides infomation on ecofriendly gardening using a clean and supportive design.
+The site owner wants to create a welcoming webpage that provides infomation on eco-friendly gardening using a clean and supportive design.
 The focus is on using HTML and CSS with Bootstrap to create a calming and well-organised user experience.

 ### Key Objectives